 - Get used to a different week rhythm.
 The weekdays are from Sunday to Thursday and the weekend is on Friday (Jumah – prayer, holy day) and Saturday.

 - During Ramadan the life in the city is different and you need to keep an eye on this.
 Closing and opening times of shops, restaurants or attractions and the city is less lively.
 Keep in mind that, as a tourist, you do not have to do any fasting yourself but you should not eat and drink in public during fasting hours.

-- Everyone, dress modestly in public (exceptions can be at specific parties or hotels or mosques, public or governmental buildings etc.).
-Women are allowed to show their hair, arms, and legs.
+- Everyone, dress modestly in public (exceptions can be at specific parties or hotels etc.).
+Women are allowed to show their hair, arms, and legs in public.
 On the first day, I wore a sleeveless shirt and long trousers and observed the outfits of other ladies around me.
 I noticed that many are wearing shorts & skirts.
 I did this one day as well but I would not recommend this in the city itself, you notice that many people are staring at you – lesson learned & do not always just copy.
 Some other don’ts: see-through (of skin or bra), swimsuits (in hotel is okay), too much cleavage or clothing that are too tight.
 And for men?
 Also the above, except for the bra.

 - Ensure to prepare your internet connection.
 Some applications on your phone are blocked in Dubai, you are not allowed to use any VPN to access for example Whatsapp call.
 There are only a few (paid) VPNs you can use.

 - Display (love) affection in public.
 Especially for unmarried couples or homosexual partners, this can have consequences.
 Nadiim and I, as it is such a habit, touched and walked hand in hand sometimes.
 Immediately we noticed people staring or looking angry at us.
 A great signal to keep your distance immediately.